 - Concert hall

 Foreseeability is a key element in negligent security cases.
-The level and type of security that a property or business owner has a duty to provide is directly related to likelihood that a crime would occur on the property.
+The level and type of security that a property or business owner has a duty to provide are directly related to the likelihood that a crime would occur on the property.
 Many factors play a role in foreseeability.

 Other factors that support foreseeability include:

-- A recent up-tick of crime in the area
+- A recent uptick in crime in the area

-- A history of criminal activity on the property, even if it is recent
+- A history of criminal activity on the property, even if it is not recent

 - Direct threats

-An experienced premises liability attorney can help you prove that there was a duty to prevent or try harder to prevent the assault that caused your injuries.
-However, you need to act quickly to protect your legal rights and to preserve vital evidence in your case.
-Please call The Paris Firm at (909) 469-5127 or contact us online.
+An experienced premises liability attorney can help you prove that there was a duty to prevent or try harder to prohibit the assault that caused your injuries.
+However, you need to act quickly to protect your legal rights and preserve vital evidence in your case.
+Please call The Paris Law Firm at (909) 469-5127 or contact us online.

-A lawyer from our firm will speak with you about your case.
-Our law firm also represent clients who were injured in apartment buildings, hotels, parking lots and garages, sporting event locations, malls, ATMs, and other locations due to inadequate security.
+A lawyer from our firm will consult with you about your case.
+Our law firm also represents clients who have been injured in apartment buildings, hotels, parking lots and garages, sporting event locations, malls, ATMs, and other locations, due to inadequate security.